Just in time for the holidays: NJ to start taxing online shopping

 Earlier this year the U.S. Supreme Court ruled that states are able to collect sales tax from online retailers the same way they do from stores in malls and shopping centers.

-Beginning Thursday, New Jersey will begin to collect sales tax from all internet retail companies, which is expected to generate at least $212 million in revenue this year, and even more in the future.
+Effective last month New Jersey will collect sales tax from all internet retail companies, which is expected to generate at least $212 million in revenue this year, and even more in the future.

 According to John Holub, the president of the New Jersey Retail Merchants Association, the new law is “a tremendous victory for all main street retailers, because it finally levels the playing field.”